rforbiodatascience24/group_15_project/README.md

 ## Data Availability
 The data used is from the[ XenaBrowser from the University of California Santa Cruz]([url](https://xenabrowser.net/datapages/?cohort=GDC%20TCGA%20Lung%20Adenocarcinoma%20(LUAD)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443)) .
 The data consists of data from the GDC TCGA Lung Adenocarcinoma (LUAD) cohort.
 The files were downloaded on the 18th of November 2024.

+The data needs to be downloaded from the sources below and uploaded into a _raw folder in the main directory of the project.

 In particular, we used: